vivek-shah-13/store/README.md

 ### Bonus
-The migration runner should take a 'lastRanID string' parameter, which will only execute the migrations starting from the given id.
+The migration runner should take a `lastRanID string` parameter, which will only execute the migrations starting from the given id.

 ```go
 func (m *MigrationRunner) Run(ctx context.Context, conn *sql.Conn, lastRanID int) error {